 Law and motion matters are heard Monday through Friday promptly at 8:30 a.m.
-Counsel or self-represented parties may appear by Court Call provided they make a reservation no later 4 p.m. the court day prior and provided they check in with Court Call no later than 8:20 a.m. the day of the hearing.
+The courtroom does not permit Zoom appearances on law and motion matters.
+Counsel or self-represented parties may appear by Court Call provided they make a reservation no later 4 p.m. the court day prior (no exceptions for weekend, holidays or court closures) and provided they check in with Court Call no later than 8:20 a.m. the day of the hearing.